RobertObrochta/BackendFRSubmission/README.md

 Finally, start up the server with the command "docker run -dp 127.0.0.1:3001:3001 rob".
 The server will be reachable at 127.0.0.1:3001

-**Note** "sudo" may have to prepend each of the above Docker commands if there is a permissions issue.
+**Note**: "sudo" may have to prepend each of the above Docker commands if there is a permissions issue.